ACGME Transplant Hepatology Fellowship

 Liver Biopsies

-- Each fellow will perform at least 30 percutaneous liver biopsies
+ii.
+Each fellow will have the opportunity to perform at least 30 percutaneous liver biopsies

-- The fellows will interpret at least 200 liver biopsies through routine clinical care and monthly pathology conference
+iii.
+The fellows will interpret at least 200 liver biopsies through routine clinical care and a dedicated monthly pathology curriculum in collaboration with the pathology faculty and fellows

 Endoscopy

-- Inpatient endoscopy will be performed on an as-needed basis, with cases divided between the hepatology and gastroenterology fellows on the inpatient and consult rotation
+i.
+Inpatient endoscopies will be performed on an as-needed bases with cases divided between the hepatology and gastroenterology fellows in the inpatient and consult rotations

 Procedures Observed

-- Liver transplantation: The fellows will observe at least 2 deceased and one living donor liver transplantation, and go on a donor run
+i.
+Liver transplantation: Fellows will observe at least 2 deceased and one living donor liver transplantation.
+Fellows will observe one donor procurement.

 Didactics and Other Conferences